L3DEVIL/VphonegagaInject/README.md

 Locate to the game's path of main activity and open the **smali** file.
 If the game have multi dexes, it may be located in smali_classes2.. please check all

-Example if it was `com.unity3d.player.UnityPlayerActivity` then the path would be `(decompiled game)/com/unity3d/player/UnityPlayerActivity.smali`
+With the path of the target game’s main activity which we determined earlier `com.unity3d.player.UnityPlayerActivity`.
+Think of it like a path `/com/unity3d/player/UnityPlayerActivity.smali`

 Open the main acitivity's smali file, search for OnCreate method and paste this code inside (change the package name if you had changed it)
 ```
-invoke-static {p0}, Luk/lgl/modmenu/StaticActivity;->Start(Landroid/content/Context;)V
+invoke-static {p0}, Luk/lgl/StaticActivity;->Start(Landroid/content/Context;)V
 ```

 ![](https://i.imgur.com/7CxTCl8.png)